ctnava/rxtechnotes/ref/basic_safety_practices.md

   - Placing the wrong drug in the right-labeled bottle
   - Mixing up similar-looking tablets
   - Reusing containers with leftover labels
   - 🛡️ Verify drug, strength, and dosage form when filling.
 Do not use containers with old or partially removed labels.
-Double-check **National Drug Code (NDC)** during product selection.
+Double-check **11-Digit National Drug Code (NDC)** during product selection.

 > 🛡️ **The NCCMERP Recommends that**:
 >